materiaraiding/materiaraiding-old/ucob.md

 {: .tanks }
 > {% glossary Dalamud Dive %} Nael jumps onto her target, dealing significant splash damage.
 Make sure to spread away from the tank to prevent any extra damage.
 >
-> {% glossary Bahamuts Claw %} Physical tankbuster consisting of 5 successive hits to her target.
+> {% glossary Bahamut's Claw %} Physical tankbuster consisting of 5 successive hits to her target.
 >
-> Nael enters with {% glossary Dalamud Dive %} on **Tank with last aggro on Twintania**, followed by {% glossary Bahamuts Claw %}.
+> Nael enters with {% glossary Dalamud Dive %} on **Tank with last aggro on Twintania**, followed by {% glossary Bahamut's Claw %}.
 Use an Invuln here and keep this away from party.

 ### First Quotes
 {: .no_toc }